upjohnc/serverless-localstack/README.md

 ## Running Serverless

 The repo is designed to deploy the lambda to localstack.
-The basics is that it is a docker container running locally to replicate a cloud provider (like aws).  [localstack service url](https://localstack.cloud)
+The basics are that it is a docker container running locally to replicate a cloud provider (like aws).  [localstack service url](https://localstack.cloud)

 Steps